 The pilot has been shaped by feedback, concerns and ideas from the TSC community that we have received during TSA events, online surveys and telephone focus groups.

-During the pilot period we will proactively seek feedback from service users, ahead of a formal launch for the new support line which is expected in April 2020.
+During the pilot period we will proactively seek feedback from service users, ahead of a formal launch for the new support line.

 What can I expect from the new support line pilot?